ntjandra/Carna-Take-Home/README.md

         - Creating a Custom login in order to customize User types (Students and Teachers).
 Django's Built in needed to be rewritten.
 This was the only way to add a filter by location.
         - Understanding what ViewSets are and how they work, and the alternatives, such as direct function calls.
         - Looking back into the old history of regex to define routes.
+    - Mistakes
-    - Mistakes: I deleted the migrations folder to "restart from scratch".
+        - I deleted the migrations folder to "restart from scratch".
 Never do this.
 Ever!
 I fixed it by eventually hard resetting the db by dropping all tables, then reran migrate.

 - Frontend: I've done projects with React but use third party apps to handle login, so building an authenthicator was new for me.
 I was told not to focus on the UI too heavily so I leveraged Bootstrap to create basic buttons to call endpoints and displayed the results on a card in the page.
 Errors messages were shown on the page to verify the endpoint response.
     - Challenges